cyber-defence-campus/self-sovereign-identity/README.md

 # Introduction
-This page provides an overview on our reseach activities in the area of self-sovereign-identity (SSI).
+This page provides an overview of our reseach activities in the area of self-sovereign-identity (SSI).
 Real-world applications of the SSI paradigm include the [Swiss e-ID](https://www.eid.admin.ch) and the European [EUDI](https://eudi.dev).

 # Privacy-Preserving Presentation of Credentials